keithrbennett/keithrbennett.github.io/_posts/2009-02-26-jruby-a-better-language-for-the-java-virtual-machine.md

 Although the anonymous inner class specification is concise, you are still creating another class.
 Furthermore, because the behavior must live within a class, it is more difficult to reuse the functionality in multiple places.

 In contrast, JRuby supports code blocks and objects such as lambdas that enable specifying the behavior by itself, without requiring the ceremony of creating an entire class to contain it.
 We exploit this by implementing the JRuby adapter as a class that is instantiated with such a code block or object.
-Here&#8217;s the JRuby implementation of `SimpleDocumentListener`:
+Here's the JRuby implementation of `SimpleDocumentListener`:

 ```ruby
 # Simple implementation of javax.swing.event.DocumentListener that